24536urdj/Unit_3/README.md

 ### Proposed solution
 Considering the client's requirements, an adequate solution includes a low-cost alternative for a notebook  , a more  organized  version of a blog that suits my clients tolerance toward privacy policies ,and an application that allows her to share her work.
 For a low-cost notebook , an adequate alternative is a digital blog which is will be created using Python because it is first an easy language and also a free one since it does not require a license.
-For the blog creation , I will use the Kivy library to make it, and in order to keep it organized and fulfill the success criteria , I will use sql to associate a database to my app so that my client will be able to add, withdraw and edit her topics.Finally in order for my client to be able to share her ideas , the blog will have two types of access , one for the owner , and one for the viewer.so that others can observe the topics she wants to publish and also keep those that she  does not want to publish for herself .
+For the blog creation , I will use the KivyMD library to make it , and in order to keep it organized and fulfill the success criteria , I will use sql to associate a database to my app so that my client will be able to add, withdraw and edit her topics.Finally in order for my client to be able to share her ideas , the blog will have two types of access , one for the owner , and one for the viewer.so that others can observe the topics she wants to publish and also keep those that she  does not want to publish for herself .

+### Desing statement

+I will design and program a low-cost blog application which will alow the owner to add,withdraw and edit her historical topics in an organized way.
+This application will also have the ability to share its topics through viewing option.
+This project is for our client who  needs a low cost blog application that will help her keep her pursue her passion about history easly and effectively .
+The blog will be created using the software PyCharm and oop programing paradigm that includes the use of python language, taking three weeks to make.
+All of the findings will be displayed on a 4 min informational video which will also include a discussion of how the code is well organized so that future developers can extend it if found[^2].
+The proposed solution will be evaluated according to criteria A and B.

 ### Success Criteria